Office of Community Health Work

 Welcome

-The OCHW team is led by experienced and compassionate community health workers, community health educators, nurses and licensed clinical social workers.
-We’re trained in evidence-based techniques like motivational interviewing and trauma-informed care to help us develop trusting relationships with our neighbors throughout central and southern Illinois.
-We offer a range of exclusive and research-informed programs designed to create community health workers of the future while also promoting better health for our patients in real time.
-We seek to engage patients and improve outcomes for people affected by complex medical, psychological and social needs.
+The OCH team includes experienced community health workers, health educators, nurses and licensed clinical social workers.
+Our staff is trained in evidence-based approaches such as motivational interviewing and trauma-informed care, which help us build trusting relationships with our central and southern Illinois neighbors.
+We provide research-informed programs that both prepare the next generation of community health workers and support better health outcomes today.
+Our goal is to engage patients and improve care for people facing complex medical, psychological and social needs.

 Image